git4neeraj/devsecurityapp/ReadMe.md

 ## Overview
 This project is a Spring Boot application that traces vulnerabilities in a containerized environment.
 It fetches vulnerability data, blames the files in a Git repository, and provides an API to trace vulnerabilities for a given container.

+For demo purposes, it scans this project's repository `.git` folder.
+However, if required, you can pass a different Git repository path as an optional request parameter in the Spring Boot controller endpoint.

 ## Tech Stack
 - **Java**: Programming language used for development.
 - **Spring Boot**: Framework for building the application.